Nagacan/AHT21/README.md

 python3 -m venv environment (this makes a vietual eniroment called environemnt) (this one might take a minute about 2-3 ), then type into the terminal source environment/bin/activate (activate and uses the environemnt, download the external libraries and installations here)

 then "pip3 install adafruit-circuitpython-ahtx0" - will take a while, about 2-3 or maybe 5 mins. if it says warning retrying after connection broken don't worry, just leave it and let it finish.
-Be sure not to press any buttons or disturb it (cntrl c should kill the command)
+Be sure not to press any buttons or disturb it (cntrl c kills the command)
 Every time you want to use this environment, activate it with:

 source environment/bin/activate